logo elson.elizaga.net

 On second thought, while Duterte gave himself a grade of fiasco (F-), Robredo did not.
 She gave him one percent (F), but that figure did not come from her.
 That figure is a prehistoric animal from the PDEA and the PNP.
 They don’t have a name for it.
 All they know is, whenever they press the buttons of their Casio calculators, the same animal shows up on the screen.

 Robredo is right.
-The drug war is a failure.
+The war on drugs is a failure.
 But it is not a fiasco.
 Look here.
 In one percent lies all the hope we need.

 I have a confession.
 In high school, I joined a rock band led by Joekim B. We had a drummer.
 But I asked Joekim to let me play drum.
 He gave me permission.